Regulations governing the EMI license in Lithuania

-Electronic Money Institutions in Lithuania are licensed and supervised by the Bank of Lithuania, Lietuvos bankas.
-It is the authority that reviews EMI applications, grants authorisations and continues supervising licensed institutions once they start operating.
+Electronic Money Institutions in Lithuania are licensed and supervised by the Bank of Lithuania, Lietuvos Bankas.
+It is the authority that reviews EMI applications, grants authorizations and supervises licensed institutions.

-The Bank of Lithuania looks closely at whether the applicant is ready to operate as a regulated financial institution.
-This includes the ownership structure, management team, capital position, safeguarding of client funds, AML/CTF controls, ICT arrangements, outsourcing setup and the services that will be offered under the license.
+Before issuing a Lithuania fintech license, the Bank of Lithuania looks closely at the applicant’s readiness and capacity to operate as a regulated financial institution.
+It reviews the company’s ownership structure, management team, capital position, practices regarding safeguarding of client funds, Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) controls, Information and Communications Technology (ICT) arrangements, outsourcing setup, and the specific payment services that will be offered under the license.

-For Lithuania, the strength of the file matters from the beginning.
-The regulator will expect the application to explain the product, customer journey, fund movement, local team and provider setup in a way that matches the business plan and programme of operations.
+In Lithuania, the strength of the application file matters from the beginning.
+The regulator expects it to elaborate on the product, customer journey, fund movement, local team, and provider setup in a way that matches the business plan and program of operations.

 The Lithuanian EMI regime is built on national law and the EU framework for payment services and electronic money.
-PSD2, EMD2, AML/CTF, safeguarding, ICT, outsourcing and operational resilience expectations should therefore be considered when preparing the application.
+The Second Payment Services Directive (PSD2), the Second Electronic Money Directive (EMD2), AML/CTF, safeguarding, ICT, outsourcing and operational resilience expectations should therefore be considered when preparing the application and why you should consider working with an EMI license consultant in Lithuania once you have decided to proceed with your fintech license application.

 Licensing requirements:

-• The applicant must have a minimum of 350,000 euros in their initial share capital to apply for an EMI license.
+• The applicant must have a minimum of 350,000 euros in their initial share capital to apply for an EMI license in Lithuania.

-• AML / CTF Compliance Program: An applicant is required to develop and implement anti-money laundering and countering terrorist financing (AML/CTF) programs; these include customer due diligence/know your customer (KYC/CDD), transactional monitoring, reporting mechanisms and internal compliance control.
+• AML / CTF Compliance Program: A Lithuania EMI license applicant is required to develop and implement anti-money laundering and countering terrorist financing (AML/CTF) programs, including customer due diligence/know your customer (CDD/KYC), transactional monitoring, reporting mechanisms, and internal compliance control.

-• ICT & Security Requirements: Applicants are required to provide evidence of suitable Information Technology (IT) systems, security controls, outsourced systems oversight and operational resiliency.
+• ICT & Security Requirements: Applicants are required to provide evidence of suitable Information Technology (IT) systems, security controls, outsourced systems oversight, and operational resilience.

 • Business Plan